thinkjs/www.thinkjs.org/view/en/doc/2.0/app_structure.md

 You can inject this middleware into configure file `hook.js`.

-tips: bootstrap just stay in common module.
+Tips: bootstrap just stay in common module.

 ### src/common/config